Kathy Condon

 You will want to pack your swimming suit, for most of the hotels have heated pools.

 However, you might want to confirm with the hotel you are considering that it has a heated pool.
-Until I realized not everyone in Palm Springs keeps their pools heated, I was in for a few surprises.
-Because of our evenings in the fall and winter are very cool, it causes the pools’ temperatures to
+I was in for a few surprises until I realized that not everyone in Palm Springs keeps their pools heated.
+Because our evenings in the fall and winter are very cool, it causes the pools’ temperatures to plummet, making them too expensive to heat all year round.

-Yes, you can find people wearing white all winter here, so do put in your white slacks and capris.
-However, remember Palm Springs is known for its color, so leave the blacktops home and pull out the brightest things you have in your closets.
+Yes, you can find people wearing white all winter here, so do put on your white slacks and capris.
+However, remember Palm Springs is known for its color, so leave the black tops at home and pull out the brightest things in your closets.

 Men enjoy wearing their Caribbean design shirts with slacks and shorts just about anywhere.
-If you go to Country Clubs or some of our finer restaurants, it might be good to check their dress code for dinner.
+If you go to Country Clubs or some of our finer restaurants, checking their dress code for dinner might be good.
 In any case, I think you can leave your ties behind.

 Essentials

 You will need suntan lotion, sunglasses, and a refillable water bottle.
-Oh, pack a crushable hat; you will need them on the trails, shopping, and visiting our attractions; even though it appears the sun isn't hot, you will be glad you have it.
-For the evening, you will need a sweater or light jacket for you might be surprised how cool it gets.
+Pack a crushable hat; you will need it on the trails, shopping, and visiting our attractions; even though it appears the sun isn't hot, you will be glad you have it.
+You will need a sweater or light jacket for the evening, for you might be surprised by how cool it gets.

 If you plan to ride up the Palm Springs Aerial Tramway, remember the elevation is 8,516 feet above sea level.
 We have a contest for when the first snowfall will happen, so you get the picture.
 It can be pretty cold up there, so plan your wardrobe accordingly.